barberena/GettingAndCleanindDataCourseProject/README.md

 The Code Book
 -------------
-The file Codebook.md contains information about the variables found in the Tidy Dataset.
+The file Codebook.md contains information about the variables found in both the tidy datasets.

 The Tidy Dataset
 -----------------